programinglive/programinglive.github.io/pages/faq/diagram/faq_diagram.md

 - **What are best practices for creating diagrams?**
   Explore tips on keeping diagrams simple, using standard notations, and making them readable to ensure they’re clear and useful for everyone.

-This **[FAQ] Diagram** guide is ideal for both new and experienced developers, providing clarity on the effective use of diagrams in the software development process and helping you make the most out of visual documentation.
+This **Diagram** guide is ideal for both new and experienced developers, providing clarity on the effective use of diagrams in the software development process and helping you make the most out of visual documentation.